Madhura Vijayam

-Madhurā Vijayam (Sanskrit: मधुराविजयम्), meaning "The Victory of Madurai", is a 14th-century C.E Sanskrit poem written by the poet Gangadevi.
+Madhurā Vijayam (Sanskrit: मधुराविजयम्), meaning "The Victory of Madurai", is a 14th-century Sanskrit poem written by the poet Gangadevi.
 It is also named Vira Kamparaya Charitham by the poet.
-It chronicles the life of Kumara Kampana, a prince of the Vijayanagara Empire and the second son of Bukka Raya I. The poem describes in detail, the invasion and conquest of the Madurai Sultanate by the Vijayanagara empire.
+It chronicles the life of Kumara Kampana, a prince of the Vijayanagara Empire and the second son of Bukka Raya I. The poem describes in detail, the conquest of the Madurai Sultanate by the Vijayanagara Empire.

-The poem along with Ibn Battuta's memoirs and epigraphical and numismatic records, has been used as a historical source for determining the history of the Madurai Sultanate and the Vijayanagar empire's conquest of the Sultanate.
+The poem along with Ibn Battuta's memoirs and epigraphical and numismatic records, has been used as a historical source for determining the history of the Madurai Sultanate and the Vijayanagara Empire's conquest of the Sultanate.

 Content

 Madhura Vijayam (lit.
-The conquest of Madhura (Madurai) or Vira Kamparaya Charitham (lit.
+The conquest of Madhura (Madurai)) or Vira Kamparaya Charitham (lit.
 The history of the brave king Kampa) is a mahākāvya (epic poem) in nine cantos (chapters), though possibly there was an extra canto (now lost) between the eighth and final canto.
 The available text contains 500-odd verses.

 The text from the Madhura Vijayam as translated by Henry Heras describe thus:

 M. Krishnamachariar in his History of Classical Sanskrit Literature describes the narrative as consisting of "melodious verses" and summarizes it thus:

-In the early chapters, Gangadevi, the wife of Kumara Kampanna II, describes the historical background of the Vijayanagar empire, the benevolent rule of Bukka I, the birth and early life of Kumara Kampanna.
+In the early chapters, Gangadevi, the wife of Kumara Kampanna II, describes the historical background of the Vijayanagara Empire, the benevolent rule of Bukka I, the birth and early life of Kumara Kampanna.
 The middle chapters detail the adulthood actions of Kampanna, his south bound invasion and conquest of Kanchipuram.
 After conquering Kanchipuram and subduing Sambuvaraya chieftain, Kampanna enjoys a brief interlude while consolidating his southern conquests.
 He is visited by a strange woman (described as the Goddess Meenakshi in disguise) who pleads with him to liberate South India from the rule of the Madurai Sultanate.
 Heeding her exhortation, Kampanna resumes his invasion of the South.
 The final chapters chronicle his invasion of Madurai, where he destroys the Muslim armies, slays the last sultan in single combat and restores the temple of Srirangam to its old glory.

 In relation to other works

 The fact that the Madhura Vijayam refers to the Kṛṣṇa-karṇāmṛta of Līlāśuka, praising him (in verse 1.12) immediately after Daṇḍin and Bhavabhūti, has been used to fix a bound on the date of its author.
 S. K. De, in History of Sanskrit Literature co-written with S. N. Dasgupta, mentions this poem in the section on poems with historical themes alongside the later Raghunāthābhyudaya of Rāmabhadrāmbā (which is on Raghunatha Nayaka).
-Again, in the section on the anthologies and women poets, along with the later Tirumalāmbā who wrote the Varadāmbikā-Pariṇaya, he calls Gaṅgādevī a "more gifted" poetess, and the poem as "written in a simple style, comparatively free from the pedantry of grammar and rhetoric".
+Again, in the section on the anthologies and women poets, along with the later Tirumalāmbā who wrote the Varadāmbikā-Pariṇaya, he calls Gaṅgādevī a "more gifted" poet, and the poem as "written in a simple style, comparatively free from the pedantry of grammar and rhetoric".
 Similarly, Dasgupta, in the section on historical kāvyas, mentions it alongside the Hammīra-kāvya.